 Fellow Since 2009

-This profile was prepared when Rachel Lloyd was elected to the Ashoka Fellowship in 2009.
+This description of Rachel Lloyd's work was prepared when Rachel Lloyd was elected to the Ashoka Fellowship in 2009.

 The New Idea